 Carriers like to cut deals and make special offers to customers, but the first sale is between Samsung and Verizon, not Verizon and you.
 In the wireless industry, the real customer for phone makers is the network carrier, not the user.

 Verizon likely saw the unit cost of the Galaxy S20 UW and balked.
 The margins on smartphones are already thin, and Verizon has a whole new network to build.
 Samsung needed to come down in price.
-Ditching some RAM and swapping out the SDCard slot are easy ways to improve margins.
+Ditching some

 If there was any doubt wireless carriers still have ultimate control over the mobile phone market in the United States, let it be put to rest.
 After wrestling with Apple for years to finally bring the iPhone to The Network, Verizon has never offered another manufacturer such independence.
 Samsung is the largest phone maker in the world, but Verizon was still able to send its product teams back to the drawing board to create an entirely new SKU just to save itself a few bucks.